-These 15 danger signals may indicate failing influence on critical issues or will clearly damage the credibility of the security organization and its leadership.
+I have illustrated 15 danger signals that may indicate failing influence on critical issues or will clearly damage the credibility of the security organization and its leadership.
 Metrics provide an early warning system - they enable positive influence, action, attitude and policy.
-You have the data; now take an objective look at the competence of your data management capabilities.
+You have the data, now take an objective look at the competence of your data management capabilities.
 What metrics really make a difference in your contribution to value and your ability to influence results and standards of protection?